-For back-on-the-line relief, you may drop a ball in a relief area that’s based on a reference line going straight back from the hole through the estimated point where you original ball last crossed the edge of the penalty area.
+17.1d(2) Back-on-the-line relief, which means you may drop a ball on a reference line going straight back from the hole through the estimated point where the ball last crossed the edge of the penalty area.
 This also costs you a one-stroke penalty and additional details on this can be found here.